LukaBzishvili/Cavea-project/README.md

    - run the command in terminal: npm install
    - on backend/.env change DB_PASSWORD value to your database password
    - run the code using: npm run dev.
-   - you can seed the database with tables using: npm sun seed.
+   - you can seed the database with tables using: npm run seed.

 2. frontend: